Penguronik/circuits_project/README.md

 # Examples/Gallery type thing

-# Explanation of Design Decisions
+# Design Decisions
-As there are many classes that contain and call the functions of each other throughout the code, it might be hard to follow how I approached certain problems even with comments.
-Below I included a more comprehensive description of some of the more complex or significant parts of the code.
+Below is a more comprehensive description of some of the more complex or significant parts of the code.
 ## Project Architecture
 To add:
 - Picture of/some basic guidance of OOP and inheritances/containments architecture